 Term policies give you just the life insurance coverage you need, so you don’t spend more than you have to.

 Want to know how much a term life insurance policy will set you back, month to month?
 It might be less than you think.
+PolicyMe has some of the most affordable term policy rates in Canada.

 And if you were about to ask if universal life insurance is worth it, unfortunately the answer for that is also "probably not, if you're like 98% of Canadians".
-Many permanent or universal life insurance policies have a cash surrender or investment option which may seem attractive.
+Many permanent or universal life insurance policies have a cash value component or investment option which may seem attractive.
 But they’re funded by the unnecessarily high premiums you’d pay.

 That money is locked into your policy with limited flexibility for withdrawal, and you risk forfeiting your coverage if you’re unable to continue your payments.